-- Overall, the members should represent a sufficient degree of diversity.
-In this regard, this diversity concept is to be taken into consideration for a correspondingly diverse composition. - The Supervisory Board should have a balance of male and female members; in this regard, the statutory minimum number of women and men is to be observed.
+- Overall, the members should represent a sufficient degree of diversity. - In their entirety, members of the Supervisory Board should have different educational levels, professional and socio-economic backgrounds as well as geographic presences. - The Supervisory Board should have a balance of male and female members; in this regard, the statutory minimum number of women and men is to be observed.

-Implementation of the targets for the composition of the Supervisory Board including the competence profile and diversity concept
+Implementation of the composition targets and including the competence profile and diversity concept for the Supervisory Board